 Options for Mississippi’s new state flag include magnolia flower, stars or state seal to replace old Confederate design

-Mississippi’s new state flag could feature a magnolia flower, or a light house, or a mosquito surrounded by a circle of stars.
+Mississippi’s new state flag could feature a magnolia flower, or a light house, or the state seal.

 The state is currently in the process of picking a new state flag after its old one — which was the last US state flag to feature the Confederate battle flag — was retired in June.